patrickodeh1/Guestel-Backend/README.md

 # Guestel

 Guestel is a rental and property management platform developed as an API-first solution.
-It Property owners (Hosts) to list homes, hotels, and shortlets apartment, while Guests can discover, verify, and book rentals securely.
+It allows Property owners (Hosts) to list homes, hotels, and shortlets apartment, while Guests can discover, verify, and book rentals securely.
 Payments are handled via escrow, ensuring trust between both parties.

 ##  Features